CDU-HIT238/slides/week1/index.md

 <!-- .slide: data-background-image="images/git-bg.jpg" -->
 ### Adding new content continued...
 * Make your personal profile responsive and mobile first
+* Add a page with your answers to the quiz earlier
 * Share a link to your site on the discussion board